winwu/organize-my-csv-file/README.md

 H         23         82         74         40         62         12
 I         11         92         84         50         61          2
 ```

-If the csv files name are not correct or the datasets in csv are less than three row, it will return Error.

 ## Generate all average result by category